portal-hq/PortalSwift/README.md

 ## Swift Package Manager

-To integrate `PortalSwift` into your Xcode project using Swift Package Manager, in XCode, select `File` -> `Swift Packages` -> `Add Package Dependency` and search for `PortalSwift` or enter the following URL of this repository.
+To integrate `PortalSwift` into your Xcode project using Swift Package Manager, in XCode, select `File` -> `Swift Packages` -> `Add Package Dependency` and search for `PortalSwift` or enter the URL of this repository (https://github.com/portal-hq/PortalSwift).

 This will add PortalSwift as a dependency in your project.